|Genre:||Comedy, Romance, Music film|

 |Label:||Senator Home Entertainment / Universum Film|

-Film: Life doesn't mean well with Ottilie Giesecke (Diana Amft) from Berlin.
-Her boyfriend has just broken up with her in a rather unpleasant way and in a few days an important presentation will be ready to decide on her professional career.
-So it's no wonder Ottilie's nerves are shining right now.
-She can't really use the fact that her father Wilhelm (Armin Rohde) shows up unannounced and wants to persuade her to take a short trip to Lake Wolfgang.
-With a heavy heart Ottilie accepts the invitation and she is astonished when a short time later she finds herself in a world where the sky shows itself in the most kitschy blue and people sing their permanent happiness out into the world from the top of their lungs.
-When she meets the attractive Dr. Otto Seidler (Tobias Licht), he is so taken with Ottilie's rudeness that he proposes to her.
-For the big city girl this is the last proof that she has landed here in pure kitsch hell and is surrounded only by crazy people.
-But the more time she spends in the "Weißen Rössl", the more the pure lust for life, love and singing also colours Ottilie.
-And so it becomes part of a story in which it is not only about unfulfilled love, but also about the continued existence of the "horse"...
+Film: Life does not mean well with the Berliner Ottilie Giesecke (Diana Amft).
+Her boyfriend has just broken up with her in a rather unpleasant way and in a few days an important presentation is coming up that could decide her professional career.
+So it's no wonder that Ottilie's nerves are on edge right now.
+So she really doesn't need her father Wilhelm (Armin Rohde) turning up unannounced and trying to persuade her to go on a short trip to Lake Wolfgang.
+With a heavy heart, Ottilie accepts the invitation and is astonished when, a short time later, she finds herself in a world where the sky is a kitschy blue and people sing their permanent cheerfulness at the top of their lungs.
+When she meets the handsome Dr. Otto Seidler (Tobias Licht), he is so taken with Ottilie's gruffness that he unceremoniously proposes marriage.
+For the big city girl, this is the final proof that she has landed here in pure kitsch hell and is surrounded only by lunatics.
+But the more time she spends in the White Horse Inn, the more the pure lust for life, love and singing rubs off on Ottilie.
+And so she becomes part of a story that is not only about unrequited love, but also about the continued existence of the Rössl...

-The well known songs from the Singspiel were given a modern look and in addition musicians like Bela B. were allowed to contribute new songs to the melodic hustle and bustle.
-If this works, it's really good.
-But in many moments the staging isn't consequent enough, it just seems too well-behaved and a bit stuffy, which stands in clear contrast to the satirical tone of the story.
-In such moments Christian Theede doesn't seem to be able to decide whether he simply wants to present a modern homage or a persiflage.
+The well-known songs from the musical comedy were given a modern touch and in addition musicians like Bela B. were allowed to contribute new songs to the melodious hustle and bustle.
+When this works, it works really well.
+But in many moments the production isn't consistent enough, it just seems too well-behaved and a bit staid, which is in clear contrast to the satirical tone of the story.
+In such moments Christian Theede seems to be unable to decide whether he simply wants to present a modern homage or a persiflage.

-Picture + Sound: The picture of the DVD pleases with its powerful coloring, which reflects the overstyled look of the movie very well.
-The sharpness of the image is at a very good level, especially in the brighter outdoor shots, and only shows minor weaknesses such as a slight blur effect in the detail display here and there.
-The sound is dominated by the dialogues and of course by the vocals.
-Nevertheless, the Dolby Digital 5.1 Mix is pleasantly dynamic.
-In addition to the conventional soundtrack, the DVD also has an audio film version for the visually impaired.
+Picture + Sound: The DVD's picture pleases with its powerful color scheme, which reflects the over-stylized look of the film very well.
+Image sharpness is at a very good level, especially in the brighter outdoor scenes, with only minor weaknesses here and there in the detail, such as a slight soft focus effect.
+The sound is dominated by the dialogue and of course the vocals.
+Still, the Dolby Digital 5.1 mix comes across as pleasantly dynamic.
+In addition to the conventional soundtrack, the DVD also has a hearing film version for the visually impaired to offer.
 Good!

-Extras: As a bonus there is a quite extensive Making of (about 33:54 min.), as well as the most beautiful songs from the movie in karaoke mode to sing along (about 15:50 min.).
-The trailer and further program tips of the provider are also included in the additional package.
+Extras: As a bonus, there is a fairly extensive making of (approx. 33:54 min.), as well as the most beautiful songs from the film in karaoke mode to sing along (approx. 15:50 min.).
+The trailer and other program tips of the provider are also still included in the additional package.